 Simple, quick and tasty - with an authentic Teriyaki marinade made from only three ingredients

-This is delicious served with my sesame-miso asparagus or green beans (59 calories per serving) and some quick and easy cucumber-radish pickles (14 calories per serving) accompanied by some rice (or cauliflower rice if you're avoiding carbs) and you can knock all of these dishes up in under half an hour if you're canny about it (I'll post a method for cooking the whole meal as a separate blog).
+This is delicious served with my sesame-miso asparagus (59 calories per serving) and cucumber-radish pickles (14 calories per serving) accompanied by some rice (or cauliflower rice if you're avoiding carbs) and you can knock all of these dishes up in under half an hour if you're canny about it (I'll post a method for cooking the whole meal separately).

-This serves two people, at 231 calories per person for chicken breast (or 292 calories made with thigh meat).
+This serves two people, at 336 calories per person.

 [Calories in square brackets, if you're counting]

-- 2 tbsp mirin (check ingredients for gluten free as brands vary)
+2 tbsp mirin (check ingredients for gluten free brands vary)

 (If you want to mix it up a bit, you could also add grated ginger, garlic and chilli to the marinade and include sliced spring onions as an aditional garnish - see notes below)

-Put mirin, soy and sugar (or honey) in a non-metallic dish which will snugly contain the chicken (or you could use a sandwich bag), stir to dissolve sugar and put the chicken meat into marinade, ensuring evenly covered.
+Put mirin, soy and sugar (or honey) in a non-metallic dish which will snugly contain the salmon fillets (or you could use a sandwich bag), stir to dissolve sugar and put the salmon fillets into marinade, ensuring evenly covered.

 Set aside while you prepare any other side dishes you're going to have with it, 20 to 30 minutes is great if you can - if it marinades a little longer, then even better.

-Toast the sesame seeds in a good, non-stick dry pan (that you can later use for cooking the chicken) until starting to turn golden brown, and remove immediately and set aside.
+Toast the sesame seeds in a good, non-stick dry pan (that you can later use for cooking the salmon) until starting to turn golden brown, and remove immediately and set aside.

-Remove the chicken from the marinade, shaking off any excess and patting dry.
+Remove the salmon from the marinade, shaking off any excess and patting dry.
 Add 2 tbsp water to the marinade and set aside.

-Turn the heat up to high, until your marinade is bubbling, and reduce until thickened somewhat, swirling in the pan (this won't take long, but be careful it doesn't burn around the edges of your pan, or it will taste bitter) then pour over your chicken (or tofu), top with a sprinkling of the toasted sesame seeds, and enjoy!
+Turn the heat up to high, until your marinade is bubbling, and reduce until thickened somewhat, swirling in the pan (this won't take long, but be careful it doesn't burn around the edges of your pan, or it will taste bitter) then pour over your salmon steaks, and top with a sprinkling of the toasted sesame seeds, and enjoy!

-If you want to change the flavour profile a little, and stray from tradition, you could add some grated ginger (an inch or so) and a clove of crushed garlic to the marinade, maybe even some sliced or finely chopped red chilli, and top with some finely sliced spring onions (scallions) when serving.
+If you want to change the flavour profile a little, and stray from tradition, you could add some grated ginger (an inch or so) and a clove of crushed garlic to the marinade, maybe even some sliced red chillies, and top with some finely sliced spring onions (scallions) when serving.